-bioMerieux is also involved in many collaborative projects with academic centers and the international healthcare community.
-Multidisciplinary research teams are an essential component of scientific and medical innovation.
+bioMérieux is also involved in multidisciplinary research with academic centers and the international healthcare community.

-For almost 15 years, bioMérieux and the Lyon Civil Hospitals have been collaborating through an exceptional public-private research partnership.
+For more than 15 years, bioMérieux and the Hospices Civils de Lyon (France) have been collaborating through an exceptional public-private research partnership.
 Two joint research laboratories within the Edouard Herriot and Lyon-Sud Hospitals in Lyon, France, are committed to performing research close to patients - combining medical expertise, academic research and diagnostic innovation in a trully original way.

 The hospital’s research projects have gradually concentrated on sepsis, a severe inflammatory syndrome that is frequently observed following an infection.
 Recent scientific advances led to an understanding that a large number of patients hospitalized in intensive care units develop changes of their immune system associated with a high risk of developing a serious infection during their stay in hospital.
 These include patients admitted with septic shock or after a surgical operation, multiple traumatic injuries or a severe burn.
 The objective of the REALISM project is to validate new predictive tests allowing diagnosis and monitoring of the inflammatory and immunosuppression status in order to implement a personalized diagnostic and treatment strategy to prevent patients from developing sepsis.
 Personalizing patient management will reduce the risks of infectious complications and increase the patients’ chances of survival.
 This will also contribute to the fight against antimicrobial resistance: fewer infections will lead to less antibiotic prescriptions.